nrs-org/novelslop/content/vol_01/chap_14.typ

   Her face was beaming with a smile as if she was the sun.

   "Really?
-Is there some sorts of entrance test I should do?"
+Is there some sorts of entrance test I must take beforehand?"

   "Entrance test?
 What do you mean?"